 One of the most successful results of the cluster was to develop a system for 100% testing of the work-pieces in aspect to identify a special production failure.
 100% means the observation of all produced pieces of products.
 As experienced, of this kind of manufacturing problem is among the most frequently occurring failure, consequently, its identification has important financial and quality effects.
 Nowadays, this type of failure is eliminated through continuous human inspection which yields a quite hard employee work regarding the habituation and stress aspects.
-Sometimes the evaluation of the same workpiece depends on the person performing it, which shows the possibility for improvement in quality check reliability.
+Sometimes the evaluation of the same work-piece depends on the person performing it, which shows the possibility for improvement in quality check reliability.
 On the one hand, people evaluating the work-pieces possess very important know-how, because they can identify this kind of manufacturing problem by a short observation.
 On the other hand, till now, there has not been any signal known which could be used for the detection.
 Naturally, after the first project steps we had only some ideas about useful signals, but an appropriate signal was found during the cluster work.
 A two-level-evaluation and modelling followed the first measurements of the selected signal to prove its applicability.
 Today, just like in the past, and in our opinion, also in the near future no explicit description for the connection between the values of the measured signal and the production failure will be produced.
 Still engineers say: "there is "something" in the signal curve".
 This is a typical case for applying techniques capable to learn, having the possibility to perform several measurements, too.
-The above ANN-based methods were used to build up the production supervising model.
+The above ANN-based methods were used to build up the production supervision model.
 The first level of evaluation proved the applicability of the selected signal and the modelling method.
-The second level of study moves into the direction of on-line, realized manufacturing equipment.
-One of the next activities could be to use the resulted production supervising model for production control, as in (Viharos and Monostori, 1999; Viharos et al., 2002a; Viharos et al., 2002b).
+The second level of study was performed into the direction of on-line, realized manufacturing equipment.
+One of the next activities could be to use the resulted production supervising model for production control, too, as in [12] [13] [14].

-Another targeted R&D work is quite similar to the above, on the one hand.
-It tries to build up production models where dependencies among parameters are unknown.
-The modelling is based on learning form collected manufacturing data sets.
-On the other hand, the task to be solved is quite different from the above.
-No measurements are needed in this case, because there is a huge number of related monitoring parameter.
+Another targeted R&D work was quite similar to the above, on the one hand.
+It tried to build up production models where dependencies among parameters are unknown.
+The modelling was based on learning form collected manufacturing data sets.
+On the other hand, the task to be solved was quite different from the above.
+No measurements were needed in this case, because there was a huge number of related monitoring parameter.
 These data are stored in big databases incorporating the high value of information on the experience through production supervision collected in course of several years.
-Engineers' opinion is a little bit different from that of in the first case, namely: "it should be some connections among these parameters".
-The new sub-model finding technique, illustrated in Fig. 2., is applied beyond the ANNbased model building with predetermined inputoutput parameters, for analyzing the connection among data.
+Engineers' opinion was a little bit different from that of in the first case, namely: "it should be some connections among these parameters".